black-parrot/black-parrot/docs/getting_started.md

 ### Ubuntu (18.04 or 20.04)

-For Ubuntu, we recommend updating existing pacakges before installing the prerequisites.

-    sudo apt update; sudo apt upgrade

-Then, install the prerequisites.

     sudo apt-get install autoconf automake autotools-dev cmake curl libmpc-dev libmpfr-dev libgmp-dev gawk build-essential bison flex texinfo gperf libtool patchutils bc zlib1g-dev libexpat-dev wget byacc device-tree-compiler python gtkwave vim-common virtualenv python-yaml

 cmake3 is required.
 This is the default on newer versions of Ubuntu, but not necessarily on old versions.